How much do I need to retire?

 Every year, Aegon find out how ready people are for retirement.
-Recently, we discovered that one in seven people aged 55-65 are approaching retirement without a private or workplace pension*.
+Recently, we discovered that only one in four people believe they are on course to achieve the retirement income they think they need.1

 That's worrying, but if it sounds like you, don't panic - it's never too late to start saving for your retirement.

 How much do I need to retire?

 Everyone’s different.
 And it’s likely the things you spend your money on now will change when you stop working.
 For example, you may be planning to pay your mortgage off before you retire.
 And that costly commute will become a dim and distant memory.
 Even so, remember you won’t have a regular salary coming in any more – and as life expectancy is increasing, any money you save now may need to last for a long time.

 Don’t worry if you don’t know where to start – help is at hand.
 Our Retiready Score can help you get to grips with how much you need to save into a pension now, to help you enjoy the future.

 The value of an investment can fall as well as rise and isn't guaranteed.
 It's particularly important to remember this as you get close to retirement as your investments may not have time to recover from any losses.

 Is having a pension risky?